What Changes Performance on AP Exams

 • Focus only on what is in front of you

-Sustained attention — question by question — is what maintains accuracy across the section.
+Sustained attention—question by question—is what maintains accuracy across the section.

 Use the Break to Reset Your Focus

 Between sections, the goal is not to add more information.
+The goal is to return with clearer attention.

 Use the break to: